JavascriptNet/Javascript.Net/README.md

 Building from Source
 ====================

+* You will need python 2.6+ in PATH

 * `git clone --recursive` this repo.
 You will need depot_tools (specified as submodule) to get V8.

 * run get_v8.bat to fetch required version of V8 and its build dependencies.